laurenstuerk/CCL1/README.md

 ### What Went Well

-✔ The pixel-art style and comedic theme made the game fun and engaging.
+✔ **The pixel-art** style and comedic theme made the game fun and engaging.
-✔ The cutscenes added a unique storytelling touch, making the journey more immersive.
+✔ **The cutscenes** added a nice storytelling touch.
 ✔ Implementing all game game objects

 ### Challenges Faced

-⚠️ Tweaking movement physics to feel responsive and smooth.

-⚠️ Level Management to switch between levels and watch corresponding Cutscene
+⚠️ **Tweaking movement** physics to feel responsive and smooth ⚠️ **Level Management** to switch between levels and watch corresponding Cutscene ⚠️ **Debugging** unexpected player interactions and collisions.

-⚠️
+⚠️ **Creating enough variety** in levels while keeping the core mechanics engaging.

 ### Lessons Learned